KRR-Oxford/DeepOnto/docs/bio-ml.md

 As an overall assessment, given a **complete** set of reference mappings, an OM system is expected to compute a set of *true* mappings and compare against the reference mappings using Precision, Recall, and F-score metrics.
 With $\textsf{DeepOnto}$, the evaluation can be performed using the following code.

 > Download a <a href="../assets/example_reference_mappings.tsv" download>small fragment</a> to see the format of the prediction and reference mapping files.
+The three columns, `"SrcEntity"`, `"TgtEntity"`, and `"Score"` refer to the source class IRI, the target class IRI, and the matching score.

 ```python
 from deeponto.align.evaluation import AlignmentEvaluator